wkrueger/nextpress/README.md

 - front-end reacty common things (react, react-dom, redux, redutser, formik...)
   - moved to `nextpress-client` package
 - all with typescript in mind

-Trying not to worry much about config options, it is of intention to have one big monolythic package.

 ## scaffolding